Sussex Tech staff member tests positive for COVID-19, campus to close for deep cleaning - Delaware State News

-GEORGETOWN — A second staff member at the Sussex County Vocational Technical School District has tested positive for COVID-19 this week, the district informed the school community Wednesday.
+GEORGETOWN — A second staff member at the Sussex Technical School District has tested positive for COVID-19 this week, the district informed the school community Wednesday.

-Sussex Tech will be closing campus on Thursday and Friday, Oct.
-29 and 30, for a deep cleaning, out of an abundance of caution, Dan Shortridge, a spokesman for the district, said in a prepared statement.
+Sussex Tech will be closing campus Thursday and Friday for a deep cleaning, out of an abundance of caution, Dan Shortridge, a spokesman for the district, said in a prepared statement.

 The staff member followed proper social distancing and mask-wearing protocols when on campus.
 People who were in contact with the affected staff member have been notified individually and advised on the recommended course of action, Mr. Shortridge said.